-In some parts of Logicalis' business, funds are provided in partnership with vendors for the purposes of providing marketing and/or technology support to particular customers.
+In some parts of Logicalis' business, funds are provided in partnership with vendors to provide marketing and/or technology support to particular customers.
 The funds are created via discounts offered by vendors on sales to Logicalis.
-The creation and use of such funds is not prohibited by this policy provided they are managed in an open and transparent manner and are formally documented.
+The creation and use of such funds is not prohibited by this policy provided they are managed openly and transparently and are formally documented.